DrewScatterday/tortoise_MangioRVC/README.md

 ## 🤖 Usage:
 Usage is with `pipeline.py`
 ### 🐢 Tortoise usage
-For Tortoise, import the API, initalize your model, load your voice latents file, set your parameters, and call the `tts_with_preset` function.
+For Tortoise, import the API, initalize your model, load your voice latents file (I found better results using the .pth voice latent file produced from the ai-voice-cloning repo rather than using audio samples), set your parameters, and call the `tts_with_preset` function.
 For more info on all the parameters you can use with these functions, checkout `api.py` in the tortoise repo:
 ```python
 from tortoise.utils.audio import load_audio, load_voice, load_voices
 from tortoise.api import TextToSpeech